 The Andrew W. Mellon Foundation, a not-for-profit corporation under the laws of the State of New York, was formed on June 30, 1969, through the consolidation of two existing foundations—the Avalon Foundation and the Old Dominion Foundation.
 The Avalon Foundation had been established in 1940 by Ailsa Mellon Bruce, daughter of Andrew W. Mellon.
 The Old Dominion Foundation had been established in 1941 by Paul Mellon, son of Andrew W. Mellon.
 When the two foundations were consolidated, the Foundation adopted the name The Andrew W. Mellon Foundation to honor their father.
 At the end of 1969, the assets of the Foundation totaled $273 million.
 By the end of 2016, the total endowment was approximately $6.2 billion; annual grantmaking came to approximately $298 million.

-Earl Lewis (2013–present).
+Earl Lewis (2013–2018).
 Earl Lewis became the sixth President of The Andrew W. Mellon Foundation in March 2013.
-Under his guidance, the Foundation has reaffirmed its commitment to the humanities, the arts, and higher education by emphasizing the importance of continuity and change.
+Under his guidance, the Foundation reaffirmed its commitment to the humanities, the arts, and higher education by emphasizing the importance of continuity and change.

 A noted social historian, Mr. Lewis has held faculty appointments at the University of California at Berkeley (1984–89), and the University of Michigan (1989–2004).
 He has championed the importance of diversifying the academy, enhancing graduate education, re-visioning the liberal arts, exploring the role of digital tools for learning, and connecting universities to their communities.